erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 ### `ACCOUNT_LEAF key nonce balance has_code has_storage`

-Replaces the instuction and, optionally, up to 2 nodes to the left of the instructon with a single `AccountNode` wrapped with a `LeafNode`.
+Replaces the instruction and, optionally, up to 2 nodes to the left of the instructon with a single `AccountNode` wrapped with a `LeafNode`.

 **Substitution rules**